opendatalabcz/public-contracts/README.md

 On this [page](https://vestnikverejnychzakazek.cz/SearchProfile/Search?Status=Active&PageSize=50&Page=1) can be found urls to every valid submitter of public contracts.

 Adding "/XMLdataVZ?od=DDMMYYY&do=DDMMYYY" will result in xml representation of submitter and his public contracts in selected period.
-[Here](https://vestnikverejnychzakazek.cz/cs/PublishAForm/XMLInterfaceForISVZUS) is xsd schema for previous xml.
+[Here](http://www.isvz.cz/ISVZ/VZ/ProfilyZadavatelu_134_2016.aspx) is xsd schema for previous xml, which replaced [old](https://vestnikverejnychzakazek.cz/cs/PublishAForm/XMLInterfaceForISVZUS) schema in 2016.

 ## Before you run this app, you need to make following steps: